changm/BackoutBot/README.md

 and the median, mean, and std deviation of the cold launch time.

 The log is appended to after each run, right now we have to manually clean it.

+## Config
+Modify config.txt to the location of your gecko / gaia directory

+## Running
+Easy thing to do is just do ./run.sh.
+This will move your gaia commit one commit forward.

+If you need to run one commit again, you can run python main.py